How to Configure Multiple Currencies in Magento 2

-Enable multiple Magento 2 currencies to improve customer loyalty
+Allow multiple currencies in Magento 2 to improve customers’ shopping experience

 E-stores do their best to satisfy the needs of their customers to the largest extent, and those based on Magento are no exception.
-Enabling payments is different currencies is a great way to speed up decision making and improve the overall usability of a given store as seeing prices in their the currencies they are used to, shoppers will place an order times faster.
+Enabling payments in different currencies provides a whole range of benefits to businesses.
+This is a great way to speed up decision making and improve the overall usability of a given store.
+Seeing prices in the currencies they are used to, shoppers will place an order times faster.

 In Magento, store admins can manage currencies and their rates right in the Admin panel with almost no effort.
 We are going to get down to the nitty-gritty of configuring Magento 2 currencies in this tutorial.

 A Magento-driven store can accept currencies from 200+ countries.
 It’s up to you to decide whether to enable all of them for your clients.
 The only aspect to take into consideration is the currency exchange rates, as a fluctuation may hit your profit margin.

 Currency symbols are displayed in product prices on the front-end, as well as in the store’s sales documents.
 You may introduce custom symbols at your store if you wish.
 You may also configure price display for each Store/Store View.